"The book is still the greatest manmade machine of all - not the car, not the TV, not the smartphone."

 Ken Burns, 2016

 In our Book Report series, we'd like to introduce ourselves via our bookshelf and share the books that most shape our diplomacy.
-Our fourth book is Black Heroes by Dr. Guy Kabengele and Kirsten Finkelstein-Kabengele (currently available only in German).
+First up: Cradle to Cradle by William McDonough and Michael Braungart.